About This File

 For some people, this may be considered an unbalanced option since you get decked out in a full set of orcish armor and a nice big orcish battleaxe, but you're still level 1.
 Death can still find you easily enough.

 Khajiit Caravan Guard

 You've been with the caravan for a long time now, and finally your group leader has hired a new guard.
-Time for some adventure, but you'll always be welcome at the camps in Whiterun or Markarth as always.
+Time for some adventure, but you'll always be welcome at the camps in Whiterun or Markarth.
 This option only activates for a Khajiit.